cmannett85/arg_router/README.md

 - Easy custom parsers by using `Callable`s inline for specific arguments, or you can implement a specialisation to cover all instances of that type
 - Unicode compliant by supporting UTF-8 encoded compile-time strings ([details](#unicode-compliance))
 - Support of runtime language selection
-- Uses a macro to ease compile-time string generation when using C++17.
-For C++20 and above, compile-time string literals can be used directly in constructors
 - [Available](https://github.com/microsoft/vcpkg/tree/master/ports/arg-router) on vcpkg!
 - [Available](https://conan.io/center/arg_router) on Conan Center!